 We may receive compensation when you click on links to products from our partners.

-Whenever you apply for a job position through a job search board or company career site, you really should include a cover letter so that the hiring manager knows there is a match between your skillset, experience, and job opportunity.
+Whenever you apply for a job position through a job search board or a company’s career site, it is highly recommended to include a cover letter.
+This will effectively communicate the alignment between your skillset, experience, and the job opportunity to the hiring manager.

 Introductory Paragraph